holdings420/RocketX/README.md

 # Making Conventional Rockets with Larger Specific Impulse
-Nozzleless Rockets
+## Nozzleless Rockets
-Nozzles aren't dynamic and is built specifically for the atmosphere it is flying in.
+-Nozzles aren't dynamic and is built specifically for the atmosphere it is flying in.
-Nozzles weigh alot in rockets.
+-Nozzles weigh alot in rockets.
+- Rockets built with variable thrust
+- Hydraulic thrust vectoring
+- Vertical Landing Reusable Rocket